s-Nick/oneAPI-spec/source/elements/oneMath/source/architecture/other_architecture.inc.rst

 Versioning details are defined here: https://github.com/uxlfoundation/oneAPI-spec/blob/main/doc/versioning.rst#provisional-versions

-.. _onemkl_pre_post_conditions:
+.. _onemath_pre_post_conditions:

 Pre/Post Condition Checking
 +++++++++++++++++++++++++++++++++++++++

-The individual oneMKL computational routines will define any preconditions and postconditions and will define in this specification any specific checks or verifications that should be enabled for all implementations.
+The individual oneMath computational routines will define any preconditions and postconditions and will define in this specification any specific checks or verifications that should be enabled for all implementations.